AkashPujari/FewRel-Adv-ML/README.md

     --batch_size 4 \
 ```

-## Training the model in Non Euclidean space
+## Training and Evaluating the model in Non Euclidean space

 Stiefel + rSGD
 ```bash